TUD-STKS/tud-ais-package/README.md

    with all required files.
 3. Send the ZIP archive to your lab supervisor via email.

-If you run into any problems in this process, contact [Simon Stone](mailto:simon.stone@tu-dresden.de?subject=Praktikum%20AIS) for assistance.
+If you run into any problems in this process, contact [Christian Kleiner](mailto:christian.kleiner@tu-dresden.de?subject=Praktikum%20AIS) for assistance.